 This is the third in a series called “Get Outside!” about field trips and teaching environmental history outside the classroom.
-You can find the other posts here.

 Name and School: Richard Pickard, University of Victoria